-The inspectors interviewed supervising social workers, the monitoring officer and examined the centre records; significant event reports were promptly notified to both the Monitoring office and social work department in a timely fashion.
-The monitoring officer reported that though the numbers of incidents were low, where they occurred it was evident that the staff team had deployed various strategies to assess and manage the risks.
+The inspectors interviewed supervising social workers, the monitoring officer and examined the centre records; significant event reports were promptly notified to both the monitoring officer and social work department in a timely fashion.
+The monitoring officer reported that though the numbers of incidents had reduced in recent months, where they occurred, it was evident that the staff team had deployed various strategies to assess and manage the risks.
 This information was confirmed by the supervising social workers.
-The practice complies with the Child Care (Placement of Children in Residential Care) Regulations, 1995, Part III, Article 19, and the Child Care (Standards in Children's Residential Centres) Regulations, 1996, Part III, Article 16.
+The practice complies with the Child Care (Placement of Children in Residential Care) Regulations, 1995, Part III, Article 19, and the Child Care (Standards in Children's Residential Centres) Regulations, 1996, Part III, Article16.